Introduction

 effects of childhood emotional wounds and can be better healed in psychotherapy

-that is, there are so many factors (genetics, family dynamics, and social
+that is, there are so many factors (the psychological and emotional aspects of

 conditioning) so intertwined that no single explanation can fit all cases.